 Exhibit 3.
-Re-baselined 2014 data, with 2015, 2016, and 2017 national HAC rate data, and percent change through 2017data
+Re-baselined 2014 data, with 2015, 2016, and preliminary 2017 national HAC rate data, and percent change through preliminary 2017data

-With the overall HAC reductions described above, and based on new per-HAC cost and mortality estimates that were updated in 2017, we project that over 2015-2017, there were approximately \$7.7 billion in cost savings and 20,700 fewer deaths associated with HACs.
+With the overall HAC reductions described above, and based on new per-HAC cost and mortality estimates updated in 2017 (see Appendix 5), we project that over 2015-2017, there were approximately \$7.7 billion in cost savings and 20,500 fewer deaths associated with HACs.
 These projections are tabulated in Exhibit 4.
+In 2017, AHRQ released a special report on costs and inpatient mortality due to HACs.

-Appendix 4 shows the summary cost and mortality associated with each of the 10 types of focus HACs, and the full report from which this table is excerpted is available on the AHRQ website.
-The cost and mortality for "all other HACs" was estimated based on a weighted average of the 10 focus HACs, with the weighting based on the proportion of each of the 10 focus HACs in the 2014 baseline data.
+Appendix 5 shows the summary cost and mortality associated with each of the 10 focus HAC types, and the full report from which this table is excerpted is available on the AHRQ website.
+The cost and mortality for "all other HACs" was not estimated in this report and was estimated based on a weighted average of the 10 focus HACs, with the weighting based on the proportion of each of the 10 focus HACs in the 2014 baseline data.